balaji1974/springsecurity/README.md

 b.
 Now you will be presented with a login form automatically and once you login you will be redirected to the requested resource.

-## 6. Security Filters and Mulitple Spring boot security configurations (Project name: spring-security-filter)
+## 6. Security Filters and Mulitple Spring boot security configurations (REST/WEB in same application) (Project name: spring-security-filter)
 a.
 For adding security filter all we need to do is add a class that impletements the Filter interface - eg. UsernamePasswordAuthenticationFilter, GenericFilterBean, OncePerRequestFilter etc.

 b.
 Here we can add anything related to security like  additional "http headers" or any other information that is needed before/after the request gets processed.